 If You Like a Tequila Sunrise

 The Tequila Sunrise is a tall and stimulating drink that is hard to screw up.
 Anyone can pour tequila and orange juice and add grenadine, right?
-It's a safe bet for a tequila happy hour because (while we're being honest here), not every bartender strives to make a good Margarita.
+It's a safe bet for a tequila happy hour because.

 And yet, the Tequila Sunrise is not the most interesting or absolutely refreshing cocktail in the world.
 It's great for brunch, but by the time happy hour rolls around, we need a real pick me up.

-Let me introduce you to the 'original' Tequila Sunrise because if you have not had it, you're missing out.
+In this case, a perfect choice is the "original" Tequila Sunrise.
+If you have not had it, you're missing out.
 There is no orange juice or grenadine in the first recipe that took on this famous name.
 Instead, we mix tequila with lime juice and club soda.
-Then, for that sunrise effect we use creme de cassis.
+Then, for that sunrise effect, we use creme de cassis.